 Ms. Reicin is a graduate of Barnard College, Columbia University and Harvard Law School.

-Moshe Ronen is a Toronto-based lawyer, international business advisor and prominent community leader.
-Mr. Ronen is Vice-President of the World Jewish Congress.
-He heads the Centre for Israel and Jewish Affair’s Development Committee and its Educational Missions to Israel program.
-By age 20, Moshe was a well-known human rights student activist, and later became the youngest president the Canadian Jewish Congress ever elected.
-He is also immediate past Chairman of the former Canada Israel Committee.
+Moshe Ronen is a Toronto-based lawyer, international business AND STRATEGIC advisor and prominent community leader.
+Mr. Ronen is Vice-President of the World Jewish Congress and chairs the Centre for Israel and Jewish Affairs’ MISSIONS TO ISRAEL program.
+By age 20, he was a well-known human rights student activist, and later was elected as the youngest president of The Canadian Jewish Congress.
+Mr. Ronen is also immediate past Chairman of The Canada Israel Committee.

 Mr. Ronen is a charismatic public speaker, noted debater and media commentator on Middle East issues and public affairs.
-In 1996 Moshe was recognized by the Jewish National Fund with its prestigious Jerusalem of Gold Award for his outstanding communal service and two years later, by the Government of Ontario with a Volunteer Service Award, presented to that province’s most outstanding community leaders.
-Mr. Ronen is a member of the Board of Directors of several major charities including the North York General Hospital.
+In 1996 he was recognized by the Jewish National Fund with its prestigious Jerusalem of Gold Award for his outstanding communal service and two years later, by the Government of Ontario with a Volunteer Service Award.
+Mr. Ronen is a member of the Board of Directors of several major charities.

-Mr. Ronen is a director of First Capital Realty Corporation, a growth-oriented publicly traded Canadian real estate developer and holding company with a growing shopping centre portfolio as well as a member of the Advisory Board of Skylink Aviation Group of Companies Inc., which specializes in emergency relief operations for the United Nations and many governments.
+Mr. Ronen is a former director of First Capital Realty Corporation, a growth-oriented publicly traded Canadian real estate developer and holding company with a growing shopping center portfolio, and is currently a senior advisor to Greenwin Ltd. and Verdiroc Development Corporation.
+He also served previously on SkyLink Inc., a Canadian company, which specialized in emergency relief operations for the United Nations and many governments.